ahmedsam007/NanoJet/SPARKLE_LOCATION_ERROR_FIX.md

 ## The Problem

-Users downloading IDMMacApp from GitHub may encounter this error when trying to update:
+Users downloading NanoJetApp from GitHub may encounter this error when trying to update:

-> **"IDMMacApp can't be updated if it's running from the location it was downloaded to."**
+> **"NanoJetApp can't be updated if it's running from the location it was downloaded to."**

 ## Root Cause